Sighting 1994-97

 Commission, Market Street-in-Transit Public Art Program, San Francisco Art Commission, CA

 In the process of circulation on the public transportation system people are in transition, an in-between predicament.
 The process of moving underground metaphorically suggests deeper lying stratum, the realm of the instinctual, memory and rumination.
 The projection of random images in the dark passage counters a flow of information, advertising and media imagery that we are saturated with in our daily life and which we are immune to and deeply effected by at one time.
-We are interested in stimulating an instinctual corporal response.
-Images of light gathered quickly by the vision on a moving train - in a moments notice - are perceived rather than consumed.
-They are agents or apparitions,glimmerings seen quickly with one's peripheral vision.
-The emphasis of the project is not so much on the content of the projected images but an emotional encounter the images evoke that has beauty and perks curiosity.
+We were interested in stimulating an instinctual corporal response.
+Images of light gathered quickly by one's peripheral vision on a moving train - in a moments notice - perceived rather than consumed.
+They become agents or apparitions, glimmerings seen quickly out of the corner of the eye.
+The project highlights an encounter with "moving images" that perk curiosity.